 Sacred Encounter Spiritual Center

 Baptism is a communal ritual; hence, it is done in public.
-The sacrament of baptism is the single rite of initiation into the Christian community, the church.
+The sacrament of baptism is the rite of initiation into the Christian way of life.
 Although, a priest presides, every person enters into this sacrament of baptism as One Body of Christ.
-Baptism is a symbolic action that signifies the new life God gives us as we join the church community.
-Baptism uses water as a symbolic cleansing that signifies the acceptance of new life within the church family.
-We believe the gift of God’s love doesn’t depend on our ability to understand it, so we baptize people as infants right up through adulthood.
+Baptism is a symbolic action that signifies our spiritual identity.
+Baptism uses water as a symbolic cleansing that reveals our true identity as children of God.
 During the ceremony, everyone in the congregation pledges support for the child and his or her parents.
-Baptism is not a requirement for God’s love.
-We believe people who die without baptism are in no way condemned, lost, or damned.
-Baptism highlights a truth that is applicable to all of us at all stages of our spiritual development, namely that the on-going life of each of us is meant to be one of loving response to all that God freely continues to offer us and to all that God wants to accomplish in and through us in an on-going way.
-Baptism highlights the truth that becoming a Christian is totally a gift from God.
+Baptism is not a requirement for God’s love; rather, it is an acceptance of God love for us.
+Baptism is the willingness to live out of our True Self as God's beloved.
+Baptism is our loving response to all that God freely continues to offer us and to all that God wants to accomplish in and through us in an on-going way.
+Baptism highlights that we belong to God, our life belongs to God, and we are One with God.